Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

-Silverado vs. Sierra.
-Up until 2007, the beds were the same between a GMC and Chevy, but for the current body style, the bed of the Chevy Silverado is actually NOT identical to the bed of the GMC Sierra.
+Up until 2007, the beds were the same between a GMC and Chevy, but for the 07 to 13 generation, the bed on the Silverado is actually NOT identical to the bed of the Sierra.
 The insides of the beds are the same; it’s the outside rails that are slightly different.
 The differences are very subtle, but they do affect the fit of most hard tonneau covers and bedliners.
-Try putting an over-the-rail GMC liner in a Chevy bed and you’ll see what I mean; one is just slightly wider than the other toward the rear of the bed.
+Try putting an over-the-rail GMC liner in a Chevy bed of those years and you’ll see what I mean; one is just slightly wider than the other toward the rear of the bed.
 Could you fit a new Sierra shell on a Silverado bed?
 Yeah, probably the fit would be fine, but for a perfect fit, you’ll want to match make to make.

 Chevy S-10/Colorado, GMC S-15/Sonoma/Canyon

 1982-1993: The "S-10 years."
 GMC called this truck the S-15 or Sonoma.